 For students and teachers who are already part of National History Day, Wisconsin 101 has many resources you can use.
 Whether you are working on an exhibit, a paper, a presentation, or a website, we are happy to help!

-“Conflict and Compromise”– Objects and the National History Day Theme
+“Triumph and Tragedy”– Objects and the National History Day Theme

 An “object history” tells stories about the past by starting with a object.
 Objects document past events and remind us of the thoughts, values, and experiences of people long gone.
 They also help us explore the links between distant events and processes.
 For instance, the history of a soda bottle sold in Whitefish Bay in the early 1900s, the creation of Milwaukee’s resort towns, and patterns of urban growth in the state.